 OK, so I might be a bit obsessive compulsive about all this.
 But, I am always looking for ways to make tasks more efficient - what else does the mom of a large family have to do?

-I thought about comparing my timing in preparing a boxed brownie mix with the Never Fail Brownie recipe.
-But no, I haven't done it - yet! 😉 That really would be the mark of an obsessive person!
+I thought about comparing my timing in preparing a boxed brownie mix with my recipe, The Best Brownies recipe.
+But no, I haven't done it - yet! ;) That really would be the mark of an obsessive person!

-Yes, a boxed brownie mix might be a little bit faster to make.
-But you also have all the unnecessary added ingredients in that convenient box!
+So, while a boxed brownie mix might be a little bit faster to make, I prefer homemade.
+By using this easy brownie recipe, you don't have any unnecessary ingredients.

 Brownies are a treat at our house.
 We don't always enjoy little treats on a regular basis (I try to stick to the 80/20 Rule), but this is one I definitely don't mind having more regularly.
-As I’ve said before, it’s the timing (or lack thereof) of this recipe that I really appreciate.
 When a treat doesn't take forever to make, you want to make it more often!